benlumley/flotz/README.md

 TxtLocal Wrapper
 ========================

-This is just a wrapper for [Text Local](http://www.textlocal.com/) with a bit of configuration.
+This is just a Symfony Bundle Wrapper for [Text Local](http://www.textlocal.com/) with a bit of configuration.

 Installation
 ============
-Update your `composer.json` file and add:
+In your `composer.json` file, add:
 ``` json
 {
     "require": {